International edition

 BWRX-300 leads on deployment, AP300 banks on AP1000 heritage, Natrium adds storage.
 How the three highest-profile Western SMR programs compare in 2026.

 Three programs dominate the Western SMR race, and they are genuinely different bets: the BWRX-300 bets on licensing familiarity and being first, the AP300 bets on the AP1000's operating pedigree, and Natrium bets that storage and flexibility beat both.
-As of July 2026, only one is pouring concrete for a reactor building — but the race is about fleets, not first units.
+As of July 2026, two of the three are in construction — but only one has an operating licence application on file, and the race is about fleets, not first units.

 Key facts